Bottle Cutting. I have found that the use of a turntable during the heating process makes a significant difference.

 Posted by: Cathy on Oct 06, 2012 Tagged in: Untagged I saw this idea a few times on the Martha Stewart site and I would really like to make these as stocking stuffers this Christmas.

+How to Develop a Photographic Memory.
+Recycled Old Book into a Laptop Case DIY.
 Do you guys remember the geeky laptop case I made?
 Well, the picture I had ironed on to it was beginning to fall apart, so I decided to make me a new one... from an old book.
 I also took pictures while I was making it so that I could do a tutorial for you guys.
 My laptop is an Aspire Netbook, which means its small and was easy enough to find a book that would fit it.

-Book into a laptop case Of course you need a book for the case.
+I don't know if you can find a large enough book for a large laptop, but if you make one of these I would love to see your version!!
+Supplies- Felt & Fabric (I used tan so it would look kinda like book pages) an old book (big enough to fit your laptop in) zipper, and some strong glue.
+How to Cover a Book.
+Book into a laptop case.
+Of course you need a book for the case.
 I bought a used, hard cover kids book that I thought was quite funny to have as a case.
 Just measure your laptop and add about half an inch to both the width and heigth to have some safety space.